nicktantk/tp/docs/DeveloperGuide.md

 1. Viewing bookings for a client.
     1. Test case: `viewbooking 1`<br>
        Expected: Other clients hidden and all bookings for the first client are displayed.
-Number of bookings shown in status message.
+Number of bookings shown in status message.<br>

 2. Viewing bookings with invalid client index.
     1. Test case: `viewbooking 0`<br>
        Expected: Error message indicates invalid command format.
     2. Test case: `viewbooking 100000` (assuming 100000 is larger than list size)<br>
-       Expected: Error message indicates index is out of range.
+       Expected: Error message indicates index is out of range.<br>

 ### Editing a booking